NaliniThondapu/angular_practicee/NodeJsNotes/NodeJSStreamsAndPackages(NPM).md

 ## Use of PIPE() Method
-- This pipe method allows us to pipe the output of a readable stream write into the input of a readable stream.
+- This pipe method allows us to pipe the output of a readable stream write into the input of a writable stream.
 - Pipe method will always available for readable streams not for writable streams.
 - This pipe method fixes the back pressure issue.